Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-✓ Medically reviewed March 2026
+✓ Medically reviewed May 14, 2026

-• Sudden, strong urges to urinate that are difficult to control
+• Sudden, hard-to-control urges to urinate

-• Sometimes leaking before reaching the bathroom
+• Leaking before reaching the bathroom

-Treatment Approach
+Treatment options

-For the stress component:
+For the stress component

 • Weight management

-For the urge component:
+For the urge component

-• Bladder training and behavioral strategies
+• Bladder retraining and behavioral strategies

-• Dietary modifications (reducing caffeine, alcohol, irritants)
+• Dietary changes (cutting back on caffeine, alcohol, and bladder irritants)

 • Medications

-I’m always transparent with patients about mixed incontinence.
-If we do a sling for the stress component, you’ll likely see a big improvement — but you may still have some urgency that needs separate treatment.
-Having that conversation upfront leads to better outcomes and greater satisfaction.
+I have this conversation with every patient before surgery.
+If we do a sling, you’ll likely feel much better, but you may still have some urgency that needs its own treatment.
+Knowing that going in leads to better results and less frustration.

 ← Learn more about Urinary Incontinence